charlielobster/CUDA_NekRS/README.md

 # Support Documentation for CUDA NekRS Installation on Ubuntu 24.04.3

+While I'm new to NekRS and to Ubuntu in general, I got it working.
+Here are my best practices, after multiple attempts.

+Apparently, parts of the NekRS codebase target the compute-70 (CUDA Version 7) architecture.
+Hypre's installation instructions says it can't be used above Cuda Toolkit 11.8.
+There are portions of the code that reference some artifacts not found in the current version of the CUDA Toolkit.
+Parts of the NekRS build also use flags which set the C++ standard to 11, and other flags, such as the OCCA environment flags, that are left empty, but could be configured to work in new ways during a future nekRS run.

 These steps should work with most gaming and laptop PCs with an Nvidia GPU.

 ### 1. Install Ubuntu 24.04.3